diegofhe/JJ-thinknig-flow/noGi/attacks/sideControl/kimura-YOKOSankaku.md

     - ##### **HE IS KEEPING KNEE AND ELBOW CONNECTION DEFENDING LEG KIMURA**
         **JUJU GATAME** (QUARTER JUJU GATAME)(Gordon Ryan side control vol 3 49)
-        Juju gatame is when you have a KIMURA grip, but you are threatening and arm bar or triangle, since you are in the side with your hips on the ground and looking up
+        Juju gatame is when you have a KIMURA grip, but you are threatening and arm bar, since you are in the side with your hips on the ground and looking up
         1. Plant your feet on the side he is looking
         2. Fall to his back of the head, this will cause 1 to be on top of his head
         3. Point your other knee UP AND PINCH HIS ARMPIT AND ELBOW